 UBO Due Diligence in Corporate Transactions

 Consider how a failure to do UBO due diligence might affect a sale on both sides - the buyer and the seller.
+It is as important as conducting AML and Know Your Business processes.

 If a buyer has identified and is in negotiations with a target, they will investigate and analyze, among other things, their finances, goods, company structure, partnerships, and sales information.
 If the transaction proceeds without additional due diligence into the target's UBOs, they may subsequently learn that a beneficial owner is on a sanctions list or is politically tainted.
 This transaction might fail if local regulators do not approve it.